 Ten Healthy Foods to Work into your Diet

 The world is full of heart healthy, disease fighting, digestive aiding superfoods.
-The supermarket shelves are stacked with poor choices; choose wisely and live long. destructive to our health.
+The supermarket shelves are stacked with poor choices; choose wisely and live long.
 Adding a few low calorie, nutrient rich foods while simultaneously removing calorie heavy, nutrient lacking choices can transform health.
 This list is not exhaustive nor should it replace personalized direction from a physician or dietician.

 Broccoli routinely is listed on superfood lists.
 Broccoli is available year around, simple to cook and a rich source of vitamins.
 It is jammed pack with vitamin A (beta-carotene), vitamin C and vitamin K. Broccoli has plenty of fiber to keep you feeling full longer.
 Broccoli also is loaded with disease fighting phytochemicals.